radin-ayu/agenticai/website/start.md

 ![image](./imgs/imgs_intro/background.png)

 # Lab Architecture
-We will be building an AskProcurement Agent that allows the sales team to get insights on suppliers, calculate reorder quantity and automate product replenishment processing all in one platform.
+We will be building an AskProcurement Agent that allows the sales team to get insights on suppliers, calculate reorder quantity and automate the product replenishment processing all in one platform.

 ![image](./imgs/imgs_intro/lab-architecture.png)